rphardy/rphardy.github.io/_posts/2026-02-27-Evaluating-a-Marketing-Campaign-in-SQL.md

 Using our linked set, it's now straightforward to define our target population and run our analysis.
 Let's use CTE followed by a single query to run the analysis.

-First, let's define our target population as all linked customers:
+First, let's define our target population as 'all linked customers':

 ```sql
 /* STEP 2) ANALYSIS QUERY ON LINKED DATA : DEFINE TARGET POPULATION AND RUN ANALYSIS */